ethersphere/swarm-guide/contents/usage/mru.rst

 ------------------------------
 .. important::

-  In order to retrieve a resource, it must have been initialized with data, and ``startTime < currentTime``.
+  In order to retrieve a resource's content, it must have been initialized with data  and ``startTime < currentTime``.

 HTTP API
 ~~~~~~~~